inveniosoftware/docs-invenio-rdm/docs/operate/customize/users.md

 Only confirmed accounts can log in to InvenioRDM.
 You can confirm an account automatically upon creation using the `--confirm` parameter.

-Alternatively you can confirm an account programmatically by opening a new shell using `pipenv run invenio shell` and
+Alternatively you can confirm an account programmatically by opening a new shell using `invenio shell` (preceded by `uv run` or `pipenv run` as appropriate) and
 running:

 ```python